seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 But, most of all, agreeing with the proclamation.

 **LUCIO**
-Away! let’s go learn the truth of it.
+Away! let's go learn the truth of it.

 *Exeunt LUCIO and Gentlemen*